If AI can draft code, specs, and slides in minutes, why bother with flow-based delivery?

 HEY, I’M JO

-Here you’ll find small tools you can use today, plus deeper dives from my self-paced courses and coaching practice.
+Here you’ll find small tools you can use today, plus a few deeper dives.
 If you want guidance in diving deeper, have a look around the website and see what speaks to you.

 THE TRAVELLING COACH